This post may contain affiliate links. Please read our disclosure policy.

 Some people use lemon juice in their guacamole, but I prefer lime juice.
 This is an important ingredient not only for the bright, vibrant flavor, but also because it keeps the guacamole from turning brown sooner.

 Actually, the best temperature for guacamole to be served at is room temperature to slightly warm (not intentionally warmed up!).
-The flavors will be more pronounced and it will taste so much better than if it is cold.

-How should I store my Guacamole?
+How should I Store my Guacamole?

 Cover it with plastic wrap, pressing the wrap onto the actual guacamole, eliminating any air getting to it.
 Air is what makes the guacamole turn brown (oxidation).
 If you get a little brown, no worries, just stir it in before serving.